websauna/websauna/docs/source/narrative/modelling/database.rst

 Introduction
 ============

-Websaunan uses an :term:`SQL` database. :term:`SQLAlchemy` object relations mapping (ORM) library is used to create Python classes representing the model of data.
+Websauna uses an :term:`SQL` database. :term:`SQLAlchemy` object relations mapping (ORM) library is used to create Python classes representing the model of data.
 From these models corresponding SQL database tables are created in the database.

 By default, :term:`PostgreSQL` database software is recommended, though Websauna is compatible, but not tested, with all databases supported by SQLAlchemy.